kmgalanakis/GitStatusPress/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The plugin creates an Admin Toolbar menu that contains all the installed plugin that are installed using git along with relevant information for each plugin.
+Get an Admin Toolbar menu that contains all the installed plugin that are installed using git along with relevant information for each one.

 == Description ==

-The plugin creates an Admin Toolbar menu that contains all the installed plugin that are installed using git along with relevant information for each plugin.
+Get an Admin Toolbar menu that contains all the installed plugin that are installed using git along with relevant information for each one.

 == Installation ==